 Medication is used primarily to control the symptoms of knee and hip OA, especially the pain.
-There are a number of prescription drugs and common over-the-counter-medicines that can help.
-These include aspirin-free pain relievers (paracetamol), anti-inflammatory medication and creams (Ibuprofen, Naproxen, Diclofenac), corticosteroids (steroids may help control inflammation) and sleeping pills.
+Your doctor may recommend prescription drugs or common over-the-counter-medicines that may help.

 Pain can gradually get worse as the OA progresses, so sometimes stronger medication are prescribed.
-However, the long-term nature of OA means that taking stronger medication over a long period of time may lead to unwanted side-effects, something that needs consideration.
-Injections of hyaluronic acid (found naturally in healthy joints) can also be used to provide temporary relief, while anesthetics with an anti-inflammatory ingredient (commonly cortisone) may help to relieve the pain by numbing the knee or hip.
-These kinds of injections are well-established treatments, but the results can vary from patient to patient.
+However, the long-term nature of OA means that taking stronger medication over a long period of time may lead to unwanted side-effects.
+Always follow the advice of qualified health professionals before taking any medication.

 Should I exercise and manage my weight?

 If you can lose any surplus body weight, you will help to ease the pain because the stress on your joints, as well as inflammation, can be reduced.
 Regular exercise can help.
 It can also improve your strength and joint flexibility, which will help to increase movement and potentially reduce the pain.
 It's important to include joint and muscle exercises, but AVOID high-impact activities that increase the load on your joints as much as possible - climbing lots of stairs for example.
 Avoid activities that involve twisting or rapid stop/start movements.
 Try not to kneel down too much, or lift heavy objects.
 Don't sit down too often on low chairs or sofas.
 And if you do have to do any of these things, remember to take a break and give your joints a rest.